reymom/ic2P2ramp/README.md

 #

 IC2P2Ramp is a decentralized protocol combining the Internet Computer (ICP) with Ethereum and other EVM blockchains to facilitate onramping and offramping of digital assets.
+This protocol simplifies onramping and offramping digital assets with a secure, user-friendly platform, eliminating the need for centralized exchanges and reducing trust issues.

-The protocol utilizes multiple canisters for various functionalities, including HTTPS outcalls, EVM RPC communication, and exchange rate retrieval.
-It features a backend and a frontend for interacting with the protocol.
+Created for [ETH Prague 2024](https://devfolio.co/projects/icpramp-ca30), this project leverages multiple ICP canisters for enhanced functionality, including HTTPS outcalls, EVM RPC communication, and real-time exchange rate retrieval.
+For the associated EVM smart contracts used in the frontend and backend canisters, visit the [iC2P2Ramp-circuits](https://github.com/reymom/ic2P2ramp-circuits) repository.

-This project was created for [ETH Prague 2024](https://devfolio.co/projects/icpramp-ca30).
-The repository [iC2P2Ramp-circuits](https://github.com/reymom/ic2P2ramp-circuits) is part of the same project, where the evm smart contracts used in the frontend and backend canisters are defined.

-## Deployments
+## Use Cases

+### Onramping Fiat to Crypto

+Users can convert their fiat currency (e.g., USD) into cryptocurrency directly from their bank accounts or payment processors like PayPal.
+This process involves verifying the payment and then executing a transaction on an EVM blockchain (e.g., Ethereum, MANTLE) to provide the user with the equivalent amount of cryptocurrency.

+### Offramping Crypto to Fiat

+Users can convert their cryptocurrency back into fiat currency.
+This involves locking the crypto in an escrow smart contract and verifying the equivalent fiat payment via payment processors.
+Once verified, the crypto is released to the onramper.

+### Secure Cross-Chain Transactions

+The protocol supports secure transactions across multiple EVM blockchains.
+This includes utilizing secure HTTPS outcalls for fetching external data, real-time exchange rate retrieval for accurate conversions, and EVM RPC for executing transactions on various blockchains.

+### Real-Time Exchange Rate Retrieval

+Using the Exchange Rate Canister, IC2P2Ramp provides users with real-time exchange rates for various cryptocurrencies.
+This ensures users get the best market rates for their transactions, enhancing the efficiency and transparency of the protocol.

-### Canisters on ICP
+## Canisters

-- **HTTPS Outcalls Canister**: Facilitates secure HTTP(S) requests from ICP canisters.
-- **EVM RPC Canister**: An ICP canister smart contract for communicating with Ethereum and other EVM blockchains using an on-chain API.
-- **Exchange Rate Canister**: Retrieves and provides exchange rates for different cryptos to USD.
-- **Backend Canister**: Handles business logic, including order management and communication with other canisters.
-- **Frontend Canister**: Provides the user interface for interacting with the IC2P2Ramp protocol.

 <p align="center" style="margin-top:25px">
 <img src="assets/canister_flow_diagram.png" style="border-radius:10px">
 </p>

-## 🚀 Canisters

 ### HTTPS Outcalls Canister